 This ad links gun control to the holocaust.
-As part of the argumentation in support of the view that the Second Amendment is a good thing, the arguer states that “In 1939, Germany established gun control.
+As part of the argumentation in support of the view that the Second Amendment is a good thing, the arguer says: “In 1939, Germany established gun control.
 From 1939 to 1945, six million Jews and seven million others, unable to defend themselves, were exterminated”.
-We can reconstruct the argument as follows:

-In the present-day U.S. (a) establishing gun control will lead to genocide (X), because in historical Germany (b) establishing gun control led to genocide (X)
+Establishing gun control in present-day U.S. (a) will lead to genocide (X), because establishing gun control in historical Germany (b) led to genocide (X)

 First-order subject arguments are further differentiated by identifying the types of statement in the conclusion and the premise.
 In this case, both are statements of fact (one future and one past), which means that we are dealing with a first-order subject argument supporting a fact with another fact (1 pre FF).